ietf-wg-acme/acme/draft-ietf-acme-acme.md

 expert should ensure that the method being registered has a clear, interoperable definition and does not overlap with existing validation methods.
-That is, it should not be possible for a client and server to follow take the same set of actions to fulfill two different validation mechanisms.
+That is, it should not be possible for a client and server to follow take the same set of actions to fulfill two different validation methods.

 Validation methods do not have to be compatible with ACME in order to be registered.
 For example, a CA might wish to register a validation method in